Cerelog-ESP-EEG/How-to-use-OpenBCI-GUI-fork/README.md

 ## NEW (Under testing)

-# EASY [Method A] way to connect to MODERN OpenBCI GUI Fork: Install forked version of program here:
+# [Method A] - EASY - way to connect to MODERN OpenBCI GUI Fork: Install forked version of program here:

 You must have the LSL test script running with python before you turn on the gui: [Read This](https://github.com/Cerelog-ESP-EEG/Lab-Stream-Layer-LSL-Compatability)**

 or

-# [Method B] For developers or if you run into issues you can run the below linked gui in the processing application
+# [Method B] - For developers - or if you run into issues you can run the below linked gui in the processing application

 Download processing version 4.2.
 You must have the LSL test script running: [Read This](https://github.com/Cerelog-ESP-EEG/Lab-Stream-Layer-LSL-Compatability)**